piekarskipiotr/wake-on-lan/README.md

-# 🥱 WakeOnLAN
+# 🥱 Wake on LAN
-Wake On LAN application for android devices.
 Turn on your devices in network and get informations about thier status.

 Dashboard                  |  Dashboard 2              |  Device panle             |  Running the device       |
 :-------------------------:|:-------------------------:|:-------------------------:|:-------------------------:|